 Remember, if you want to create an app similar to WhatsApp, you don't have to follow exactly the same course as it's developers.
 You always have a choice!
 We're stressing that all the above features weren't added all at once!
 There is no necessity to stuff your app with all these at the start.
 The perfect solution is to build a stable, good-working product implementing basic procedures which could be updated after you get a fine client base.

 Great design is a basis

-Another thing influencing your app popularity most is its design.
-This is a face of your product.
-However, smart your application can be, it won't be popular without a pretty and attractive interface.
-Details, lovely colors, fonts, well-designed icons, this is what makes your application desirable.
+Another thing influencing your app popularity most is it's design.
+This is the face of your product.
+However smart your app can be, it won't be popular without a pretty and attractive interface.
+Details, lovely colors, fonts, well-designed icons this is what make your app desirable.
 A stylish interface is worth its weight in gold.
-So don't be stingy when it comes to the application design.
-How to design WhatsApp-like app?
-Our specialists know how to do it well.
+So don't be stingy when it comes to the design.

 Pay attention that you will need to add about 60-70 additional hours to the total amount of working hours to implement UX/UI design.

-To sum up, we want to refer to what we said in the beginning.
-WhatsApp won its popularity thanks to its wide expansion.
+WhatsApp won its popularity thanks to its vast expansion.
 It doesn't mean that its entrepreneurs had solutions for a different platform at the start.
-No, they were releasing them at a good pace one by one, which brought about the amazing results.
-This application is a combination of an awesome (but neat) design and smart functionality.
-Considering the fact that there are a lot of WhatsApp's clones on the market, it could be kind of tricky to surpass rivals.
+They were releasing them at a good pace one by one, which brought about excellent results.
+WhatsApp is a combination of a fantastic but neat design and intelligent functionality.
+Because there are many WhatsApp clones on the market, it could be tricky to surpass rivals.
 But we're sure, if you put your whole heart into your product, it won't let you down.